bradcar/MicroPython_BMPxxx/README.md

   * Relative accuracy of +/-0.03 hPa and typical absolute accuracy of +/-0.5 hPa.
   * Measure change in height of 0.25 meters.

-## Tested with BMP585 shuttle board
+## Tested with BMP585 Shuttle Board
 Bosch makes the BMP585 shuttle board, but it must be wired as below to use the I2C interface with Raspberry Pi.
 * 1.27mm pins not breadboard friendly (boardboards use 2.54mm)
 * 3.3v: